SidU/HBDTeslaLightShow/README.md

 - Must **not** contain a base-level TeslaCam folder.
 - Must **not** contain any map update or firmware update files.

-### Running the custom Happy Birthday light show on a vehicle
+### Steps for running the custom Happy Birthday light show on a vehicle
 - You need a flash-drive to load the light-show files into your vehicle.
 Make sure it is prepared as described above.
-- Download the latest light-show files [from releases](https://github.com/SidU/HBDTeslaLightShow/releases).
+- Download the latest Happy Birthday light-show files [from releases](https://github.com/SidU/HBDTeslaLightShow/releases) here.
 - Uncompress the .zip file into a folder named LightShow in the root of your flash-drive.
 - Insert the flash drive into one of the front USB or USB-C ports, or glovebox USB port, then wait a few seconds.
 - In Toybox, select Light Show and tap Start The Show.
 If the files on the USB flash drive meet the requirements, then the custom show will be used instead of the built-in show.